PhotonVision/photonvision-docs/source/docs/getting-started/installation/sw_install/gloworm.rst

 ---------------------
 Download the latest stable .jar from `the releases page <https://github.com/PhotonVision/photonvision/releases>`_, go to the settings tab, and upload the .jar using the Offline Update button.

-.. note:: If you are updating PhotonVision on a Raspberry Pi, download the .jar file that has "raspi" in the name.
-Otherwise, download the .jar file without "raspi" in the name.
+.. note:: If you are updating PhotonVision on a Gloworm/Limelight, download the LinuxArm64 .jar file.

 As an alternative option - Export your settings, reimage your coprocessor using the instructions above, and import your settings back in.